 CTECS is a recipient of federal funds and subject to the requirements of Title IX, the federal law that prohibits discrimination on the basis of sex.
 The federal regulations implementing Title IX require the adoption and publication of grievance procedures.
 Also, the grievance procedures for sexual harassment are different than the grievance procedures for sex discrimination and other forms of discrimination and harassment.
-Therefore, students at CTECS can make a complaint regarding sexual harassment pursuant to the Title IX grievance process.
-Any complaints of sex discrimination that are not sexual harassment pursuant to these grievance procedures may be subject to CTECS' "Grievance Procedures for Bullying, Discrimination and Harassment" or other disciplinary consequences related to student misconduct.
+Therefore, students at CTECS can make a complaint regarding sexual harassment pursuant to the Title IX grievance procedures may be subject to CTECS' "Grievance Procedures for Bullying, Discrimination and Harassment" or other disciplinary consequences related to student misconduct.